AnetteDalsgaard/CPHRANNworkshop/exercises/session_2_building_a_simple_neural_network_using_keras_and_tensorflow.md

 Building a simple neural network using Keras and Tensorflow
 -----------------------------------------------------------

 Do not execute the following, just read through it, the exercises are at the bottom of this page.
+The purpose is for you to get a feeling for a 'standard' keras modelling workflow

 ### 1. Prepare Data